facundoq/edunn/README.md

 SimpleNN is intended to be used as an exercise or supplementary material in a course or seminar.
 Please address all questions regarding the material to your instructor.
 Alternatively, you may consult public forums such as [stack overflow](stackoverflow.com/), [r/neuralnetworks](https://www.reddit.com/r/neuralnetworks/) or [r/MachineLearning](https://www.reddit.com/r/MachineLearning)

+# :package: Reference implementation and usage as library

 This repository  also has a reference implementation in the `simplenn` of the library you can consult.

-# :: Reference implementation and usage as library

 You can `pip install simplenn` to use the reference implementation of the library to train models and use them.
 However, we **do not recommend** doing so since the library is *slow* and not meant for neither research nor production environments.